Prevention and Education

 Facing History and Ourselves National Foundation

-Facing History and Ourselves is a national educational and professional development organization whose mission is to engage students of diverse backgrounds in an examination of racism, prejudice, and anti-Semitism in order to promote the development of a more humane and informed citizenry.
+Facing History and Ourselves is an international educational and professional development organization whose mission is to engage students of diverse backgrounds in an examination of racism, prejudice, and anti-Semitism in order to promote the development of a more humane and informed citizenry.

 Japanese American Citizens League

 The Japanese American Citizens League (JACL) is a national organization whose mission is to safeguard the civil and human rights of Asian and Pacific Islander Americans and all communities who are affected by injustice and bigotry.
 JACL also works to promote and preserve the heritage and legacy of the Japanese American Community.

 Leadership Education for Asian Pacifics, Inc. (LEAP) is a national, nonprofit organization, with a mission to achieve full participation and equality for Asian and Pacific Islanders (APIs) through leadership, empowerment, and policy.

 The League of United Latin American Citizens'mission is to advance the economic condition, educational attainment, political influence, housing, health and civil rights of the Hispanic population of the United States.

 Mexican American Legal Defense and Education Fund (MALDEF)

 MALDEF is a national nonprofit organization dedicated to protecting the civil rights of the Latino population in the United States by promoting social change through advocacy, communications, community education, and litigation in the areas of education, employment, immigrant rights, and political access.